shailaja1323/UNP_PROJECT_BI_WITH_MS_EXCEL_CUSTOMER_CREDIT_CARD_DATA/README.md

 ## Key highlights of the project include:

-Actively contributed to the design and implementation of complex Key Performance Indicators (KPIs) to measure key business metrics effectively.
+1.Actively contributed to the design and implementation of complex Key Performance Indicators (KPIs) to measure key business metrics effectively.

-Developed dynamic and interactive Excel dashboards that provided insightful visualizations, allowing users to easily explore and interpret the data.
+2.Developed dynamic and interactive Excel dashboards that provided insightful visualizations, allowing users to easily explore and interpret the data.

-Worked with a rich dataset containing information on demographics, credit card usage patterns, and consumer spending behavior to derive meaningful business insights.
+3.Worked with a rich dataset containing information on demographics, credit card usage patterns, and consumer spending behavior to derive meaningful business insights.

-Played a central role in data preparation, including cleaning, structuring, and transforming raw data into an analysis-ready format.
+4.Played a central role in data preparation, including cleaning, structuring, and transforming raw data into an analysis-ready format.

-Utilized advanced Excel tools such as pivot tables, charts, conditional formatting, and formula-based logic to perform in-depth analysis and present data-driven findings in an engaging manner.
+5.Utilized advanced Excel tools such as pivot tables, charts, conditional formatting, and formula-based logic to perform in-depth analysis and present data-driven findings in an engaging manner.

-    Excel:
+  ##  Excel:
            https://drive.google.com/file/d/1VchreWz9bwjPxA0PBy1lvkxa-joglj5l/view?usp=sharing